lansingcodes/www/.github/CONTRIBUTING.md

 ### Getting the source code

-If you want to start your own community website, click the _Fork_ button in the top right of the [`lansingcodes/www`](https://github.com/lansingcodes/www) page on GitHub.
+If you want to begin making changes, click the _Fork_ button in the top right of the [`lansingcodes/www`](https://github.com/lansingcodes/www) page on GitHub.
 This will create your own copy of the code, allow you to get updates from us, and make it easier to send us helpful improvements that you've made.